Canada upsets US with 1-0 win in women's soccer

 Canada goes on to face the winner of the late semifinal in Yokohama between Sweden and Australia.
 The gold medal match is set for Friday at the Olympic Stadium in Tokyo.

-The United States has been knocked out of gold medal contention, but still has a chance to win a bronze.
+It is the second straight Olympics that the United States has been knocked out of contention for the gold medal match.

+The Americans were bounced from the 2016 Games by Sweden in the quarterfinals.
+The U.S. team goes on to play in the bronze medal match in Kashima on Thursday.

 Canada had not won against the United States since 2001.